UoM-Digital-Health-Software/ConnectManagementPortal/HowToRun.md

 `GRANT USAGE,CREATE on SCHEMA public TO radarbase;`

+6] Assign owner to the database:

+`ALTER DATABASE managementportal OWNER TO radarbase;`

-6] Assign the DB to radarbase user
+7] Assign the DB to radarbase user

 `GRANT CONNECT ON DATABASE managementportal TO radarbase;
 `